kvarak/dnd/docs/_Classes/barbarian.md

 Barbarians that follow the Path of the Defender have assumed the responsibility of keeping a bondmate alive.
 They are often charged with the safekeeping of people of importance, like a traveling priest, a tribe's shaman or elder, and so on, but just as often they simply form a bond with someone they either care for or share a common goal with, like a sibling or fellow adventurer.

 ### Chosen Charge
 Starting when you choose this path at 1st level, you can perform a 1-hour ritual to bond with one creature of your choosing.
 This bond is suppressed if one of you is charmed, but otherwise lasts until your bondmate dies or you perform this ritual again.

 In order to reap the benefits from the bond, you must be within a certain range of your bondmate.
 This range is referred to as soul range, and for the Defender, who must almost be like a shadow to its bondmate, the range is 10 feet.

 ### Alert
 You are always alert for dangers that might threaten your bondmate.
-You are proficient on checks made to detect danger, and when making such checks within soul range of your bondmate, you have advantage.
+Gain 2 skill points to spend on Perception.

 ### Avert and Avenge
 At 3rd level, you've mastered guarding your bondmate from bodily harm.
 While raging and within soul range, if a creature you can see hits your bondmate with an attack, you can use a **reaction** to throw yourself in harm's way, forcing the damage to be dealt to yourself instead.